kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## skip-access-log-urls

 Sets a list of URLs that should not appear in the NGINX access log.
 This is useful with urls like `/health` or `health-check` that make "complex" reading the logs. _**default:**_ is empty

+## skip-access-log-http-statuses

+Sets a list of HTTP statuses that should not appear in the NGINX access log.
+This is useful for high volume ingress where turning access logging completely off is undesirable, but not logging things like 2xx and 3xx responses is desirable. _**default:**_ is empty

 ## limit-rate